sinbad/SPUD/doc/props.md

 ## Supported Property Types

-The following property types are supported, either as single entries, or **arrays**.
+The following property types are fully supported, either as single entries, and as **arrays**.

 * Integer (int)